 Disclosure: some of the links below are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases, at no extra charge to you.

 I find packing to be one of the best ways to get excited for a trip (that, and of course reading blogs about what I'll be seeing once I get there!)
 I pack long in advance and greatly enjoy making lovely little piles of clothes everywhere.
-Wondering about the best packing strategy?
+Wondering about the best packing strategy for a lengthy trip?

-Also remember that you won’t have much overhead space - bringing your winter coat feels like a great idea, but it’s a giant pain, especially if you’re in economy (if you’re in First, go for it!
+Also remember that you won’t have much overhead space.
+Bringing your winter coat feels like a great idea, but it’s a giant pain, especially if you’re in economy (if you’re lucky enough to in First, go for it!
 They'll even hang it up for you).
 You may have to put it under the seat in front of you, and holding it through all of the customs lines is a massive bother.
 Unless you're going somewhere terribly frigid where you'll 100% need it upon arrival, just pack it in your checked bag.

 You know this.
-But, losing your luggage is always stressful, and it’s that much worse when you’ve just arrived in a foreign country, crazy sweaty, and have to show-up at the up-market hotel you’ve been looking forward to for 6 months and ask them where you can buy sturdy socks.
+But, losing your luggage is always stressful, and it’s that much worse when you’ve just arrived in a foreign country, super sweaty, and have to show-up at the up-market hotel you’ve been looking forward to for 6 months and ask them where you can buy a tooth brush.

 We tend to travel in Fall/Spring, so often all anyone sees of me on a daily basis are my shoes and my coat.
 One of my biggest regrets on my first few trips was spending a huge amount of time, money, and suitcase space on frilly blouses that were too sheer for the Highlands of Scotland and stayed packed while I sported turtlenecks.
 In the U.K., you can’t go wrong with a Barbour waxed jacket.
 Relaxed and casual, but definitely makes a statement!
 And, of course, those lovely, giant pockets that mean you don't have to carry a purse!

 There’s nothing better than getting to a city, seeing that all the young cool people are wearing something, and running straight to a store and buying it (I am obsessed with these shoes I bought after seeing everyone wearing them in Montreal).
 I also love clothes and purses as souvenirs (of course my husband doesn’t get the same amount of enjoyment out of those souvenirs!)

-5. Bring things that don’t need to come home with you
+Brings things that don't need to come home

 I learned this one from my mother-in-law, who is a seasoned traveler.
 We all have some clothes that are ready to ride into the sunset (worn-out boots, undershirts that are getting replaced, end-of-season attire that you don’t want for next year).
 Generally, I do this with shoes - I bring an old pair of boots and then, when we leave the hotel, I leave them behind to make room for my new treasures.
 Essential piece of this approach - leave a note behind for the cleaners that you left these items intentionally and that, depending on what the item was, they can have them if they want them (that said, if you forget something, they’ll surely apply the same approach, so check carefully for pieces that do need to come home with you).
 Same applies to cosmetics - If possible, I try to bring cosmetics that are running out, so that I can recycle the containers and leave them behind (sometimes this means that I weirdly stop using face lotion a week before the trip and buy a new one so I can take the almost empty one), but it’s worth it in the end.